EricssonBroadcastServices/iOSClientPlayer/Documentation/migrating-from-mrr.md

 }
 ```

-Configuration, rights, `DRM` and everything related to creating and managing a playback session is included in the `PlaybackEntitlement` retrieved through `Exposure.
+Configuration, rights, `DRM` and everything related to creating and managing a playback session is included in the `PlaybackEntitlement` retrieved through *Exposure*.

 ### Player Lifecycle
 Streaming media is an interently asynchronous process.
 Listening and responding to playback related events is central to a smooth user experience.
 This is an area where, while the implementation might differ, the two clients have a similair approach.